derekgeng15/COS-226/kdtree/readme.txt

  **************************************************************************** */
 Check if the bounding rectangle of a branch intersects the query rectangle, if so, continue searching down that branch.
 If not, then that branch can be pruned.
+With each point visited, if it is within the query rectangle, add it to a queue to be returned.

 /* *****************************************************************************
  *  Describe your method for nearest neighbor search in a k-d tree.
  **************************************************************************** */
+At each iteration, update the champion point by taking the point which has a smaller distance to the query point between the current point and the old champion.
 To determine which branch to traverse down first, compare the distance from the left branch's bounding rectangle to the query point and the right branch's bounding rectangle to the query point.
 Whichever distance is less, traverse that side first.
 To prune a branch, the distance from its bounding rectangle has to be greater than the champ distance.

 /* *****************************************************************************